 - Services offered

 Cost is usually an important factor to consider for many people.
 Many addiction recovery centers participate with private insurance companies as well as Medicaid.
 Some facilities offer a sliding-scale fee or reduced payments based on income.
 Other factors to consider include the philosophy of the program any special services offered.
 It is important to remember that studies have shown that the longer an individual is in treatment, the greater the chances of recovery and the less likely that person is to relapse.

 If you or someone you love is seeking help for addiction, remember there is help available.
-Find the best alcohol or drug addiction recovery center for you or your loved one by calling 1-888-968-9816 today.
+Find the best alcohol or drug addiction recovery center for you or your loved one by calling 1-888-968-9816 Who Answers? today.